 A habit changing website that puts your money on the line in exchange for you changing your habits.
 If you fail to achieve your habit, stickk.com donates to an anti-charity (ex.
 Trump or Clinton Foundation) – very scary.

 If you’re alive today then you are aware of the amount of time you spend online searching the web – productive or not.
 So because of your online consumption momentumdash assists in changing your habits by reminding you of your desired habit by changing your New Tab page to your focus for the day.

 Gofuckingdoit.com uses accountability and money to help you stick to your goals by having you pay an X amount, up to you, if you fail to achieve your desired habit or goal.

 Forestapp allows you to focus on a task while growing a virtual tree for 30 minutes.
 If you leave the app while attempting to focus on your task, the tree dies.

 We all have an unsuspecting habit of checking on our phones.
 Checkyapp shows you how many times you’ve checked your phone in a day.
-This habit can be detrimental especially when we are out in public because instead of engaging with others or being present when hanging with friends we are on the phone distracted.
-This prevents us from actively listening (post on this later).
-By being aware of our undesired habit we can change for the better.
+This habit can be detrimental especially when you are out in public because instead of engaging with others or being present when hanging with friends you’re on your phone distracted.
+This prevents you from actively listening (post on this later).
+By being aware of your undesired habit you can change for the better.

-When attempting to change particular habits we want to prevent ourselves from being distracted especially if our habit involves something digital.
+When attempting to change particular habits you want to prevent yourself from being distracted especially if your habit involves something digital.
 Selfcontrolapp.com prevents you from visiting any distracting site so you can focus on a more desired habit of being productive online.